Mark-Assessment/p-purohit-my-portfolio-m1-2/README.md

 - **Testimonials**: A carousel of client testimonials to build trust with new and returning visitors.
 - **Contact Section**: Provides a contact form and details about how to get in touch, along with an About Us section.
 - **Footer**: Contains quick links, a brief about the developer, and social media icons for connection.
+---

 ### style.css
 This file provides the styling for the webpage.
 Key styles include:
+- **Purpose:** CSS file for styling the website, including layout, colors, and typography.
 - **Fonts**: The webpage uses the "Roboto" font family.
 - **Hero Section**: Custom styles for background image, text positioning, and the glowing button effect.
 - **Responsive Design**: Media queries ensure that the site looks good on different screen sizes.
 - **Banner Section**: Styles the service buttons and their hover effects.
 - **Card Components**: Ensures consistent card layout with hover effects for service offerings.
 - **Footer**: Styles for footer sections including social media icons and responsive adjustments.
+---

 ## Deployment